-At home, you might not be able to safely preserve the same foods.
+You might not be able to preserve the same foods at home safely.

-Foods that contain oils, fatty acids, or moisture are not suitable for long term preservation.
+Foods containing oils, fatty acids, or moisture are unsuitable for long-term preservation.

 For example, dehydrated fruits and vegetables must be dried to the point that they snap when broken.
-If they are still chewy, then the moisture in them will cause them to eventually spoil.
+If they are still chewy, then the moisture in them will cause them to spoil eventually.

-Another example of an unsuitable food is brown rice.
-While white rice is perfectly suitable for long term storage, brown rice contains too many fatty acids which will cause it to spoil.
+Another example of unsuitable food is brown rice.
+While white rice is perfectly suitable for long-term storage, brown rice contains too many fatty acids, which will cause it to spoil.